Introduction

 Create Webhook

 Creates a new webhook endpoint.
 A maximum of 10 webhooks are allowed per user.
+The secret_token is ONLY returned in this response.

 Request Body